-- 1.10 Health Professionals may be the first people that patients confide in about their experience.
-These individuals are most at risk of increased life threatening abuse when they start to disclose abuse or try to leave an abusive relationship. - 1.11 Any conversation and questions should be phrased sensitively and responded to with empathy and understanding.
-Response to disclosure should be; non-judgemental, non-victim blaming and include an acknowledgement of the cause when talking about symptoms. - 1.12 The Health Professional should: - Be aware that the patient's family member or intimate partner may not allow them to have a consultation alone.
+- Frequent missed appointments, early self-discharge - 1.4 It should of course be recognised that a patient displaying one or more of the above symptoms may not be a victim of domestic abuse. - 1.5 The Role of the Healthcare Professional Health Professionals may be the first people that patients confide in about their experience.
+These individuals are most at risk of increased life threatening abuse when they start to disclose abuse or try to leave an abusive relationship. - 1.6 Any conversation and questions should be phrased sensitively and responded to with empathy and understanding.
+Response to disclosure should be; non-judgemental, non-victim blaming and include an acknowledgement of the cause when talking about symptoms. - 1.7 The Health Professional should: - Be aware that the patient's family member or intimate partner may not allow them to have a consultation alone.
 Abusers may also attempt to control the situation by dominating consultations and making decisions for the patient. - Make every effort to speak with the person in private, ensuring that any visitors are asked to leave.
 A person may have multiple abusers and friends or family members may be colluding in the abuse. - facilitate disclosure in private without any third parties present.
 If a patient discloses abuse in front of a friend or family member, the professional should use their professional authority and ask the accompanying person to leave the room, or take the patient for a treatment alone (e.g. urine sample, blood test, x-ray). - If a patient requires an interpreter, call a language interpretation service.
 Do not use the patient's family or friends to interpret regarding abuse or the internet such as google translate.
 Be aware when using an interpreter that the definition of abuse may change according to the language.
 Be aware of gender when requesting an interpreter, female patients may prefer a female interpreter. - If the patient is accompanied by an adult or a child above the age of 18months, it is recommended that staff create an opportunity to speak with the patient alone.

-1.13 DO NOT ask a patient about domestic violence and abuse if:
+DO NOT ask a patient about domestic violence and abuse if:

-- The patient is accompanied by another adult - The patient is accompanied by children above the age of 18months - 1.14 Always consider the risk if a child can communicate verbally and inadvertently reveal to the abuser what was discussed.
+- The patient is accompanied by another adult - The patient is accompanied by children above the age of 18months, - 1.8 Always consider the risk if a child can communicate verbally and inadvertently reveal to the abuser what was discussed.

-Understanding The Barriers To Disclosure
+1.9 Understanding The Barriers To Disclosure